Review by Elaine Simpson-Long

 It sounds odd to begin a book review with the statement that I do not like contemporary literature.
 I never have.
 And it is not because I am a Grumpy Old Woman – I have felt this way all my life.
 As a teenager working in the library system it was Iris Murdoch and Mary McCarthy who were on the request lists, but there was I reading Dickens or unfashionable authors which were only borrowed by the “old ladies” who came into our library.

-Which is why I love the books currently and, I hope, permanently, being republished by the Dean Street Press.
-Earlier this year they produced a batch of detective stories from the Golden Age of Crime (another of my favourite reading genres and I reviewed one for Shiny here) which I fell upon with cries of joy, and now we have a wonderful series of books published in and around the Second World War.
+Which is why I love the books currently and, I hope permanently, being republished by the Dean Street Press.
+Earlier this year they produced a batch of detective stories from the Golden Age of Crime (another of my favourite reading genres) which I fell upon with cries of joy and now we have a wonderful series of books published in and around the Second World War.

 The House Opposite by Barbara Noble is a quiet book.
-Though it is set during the Blitz where the protagonists endure the nightly raids, it is the relationships between the residents of two houses in one street that form the centre of the novel.
+Though it is set during the Blitz where the protagonists endure the nightly raids, it is the relationships between two houses in one street that form the centre of the novel.